Nexai-net/democrite/README.md

 ### Triggers

-A **Sequences** could be executed manually but also automatic by triggers.
+A **Sequences** can be executed manually, but it can also be triggered automatically.

 There are differents kind of **triggers** :
 - **Time Periodicity**, use a cron expression to define the periodicity
-- **Signals**, trigge when configured signal also fire
+- **Signals**, trigge when configured signal is also fire

-Like the **sequences**, trigger definition could be created and store locally or in the near future in external source like databases.
+Similar to **sequences**, trigger definitions can currently be created and stored locally, with plans for future storage in external sources like databases.

 > [!IMPORTANT]
-> For now only local declaration is managed.
+> Currently, only local declarations are handled.
-> Look to [Next](#next) section to see that next goal is to load those configurations from a storage source.
+> The upcoming goal, detailed in the [Next](#next) section, is to enable loading these configurations from a storage source.

-A trigger could provide a input to the sequence start.
+A trigger can supply an input to initiate the sequence.

 > [!IMPORTANT]
-> For now only static data collection is managed.
+> Currently, only static data collection is supported.
-> Look to [Next](#next) section to see that next goal is to load those configuration from a external provider.
+> Please see the [Next](#next) section for information on the future goal of loading these configurations from an external provider.

 **Time Periodicity** <br />
 ```csharp